US warns Nevada governor about in-person worship limits

 Holding faith-based gatherings to a different standard runs the risk of infringing upon constitutional rights if the state fails to meet certain legal prerequisites, Dreiband warned Sisolak in his letter.
 He urged the governor to amend his treatment of religious organizations in his order.

-A spokeswoman for Nevada Attorney General Aaron Ford did not immediately respond to requests for comment about the Justice Department letter.
+Sisolak’s office did not immediately respond to messages about the church restrictions.
+A spokeswoman for Nevada Attorney General Aaron Ford referred a request for comment to the governor.

 Sisolak is due to speak Tuesday evening about plans for reopening casinos following his mid-March closure order to prevent crowds from gathering and spreading the coronavirus.

-Note: This story has been corrected to say the governor is expected to speak later Tuesday, not Monday.